-The idea of rats or mice making their way into our homes is less than appealing and for those wanting to keep them away, an expert has shared a test you can do at home.
+The idea of rats or mice making their way into our homes is less than appealing and for those wanting to keep them away, an expert has shared an easy test you can do at home.

 Whether you’ve tried all sorts of hacks to keep them away or you’re curious about the methods available, there are plenty of easy things you can do to keep the rodents away.